 June is Healthy Vision Month.
-To celebrate, let’s look at 5 ways to immediately increase your chances of enjoying a lifetime of healthy vision.
+To celebrate, let’s look at 5 ways to increase your chances of enjoying a lifetime of healthy vision.

-All About Vision says a comprehensive eye exam determines not just your prescription but also whether or not your eyes are working together properly and if you have symptoms of common eye diseases.
-Eye exams also give an indication of overall health with eye doctors often being the first alerted to the presence of chronic diseases such as high blood pressure and diabetes.
+All About Vision says a comprehensive eye exam determines not just your prescription but also whether or not your eyes are working together correctly and if you have symptoms of common eye diseases.
+Eye exams also indicate overall health.
+Eye doctors are often the first to see the presence of chronic diseases like high blood pressure and diabetes.

 Well known for their benefit to heart health, Omega-3 fatty acids might also lessen the symptoms of eye disease.
 According to The National Eye Institute, age-related macular degeneration (AMD) is the leading cause of vision loss in the United States.
 While Omega-3s are not proven to prevent AMD, research shows they may slow its progression.